 Character Counts in Employee Buy-In

-You’ve seen disasters happening in this area.
-For instance, United Airlines launched a program that replaced employee bonuses with a “lottery” in which instead of all employees receiving a small bonus, a few people received huge bonuses.
-Employee and public backlash were severe and United Airlines dropped the program.
-They could have avoided this epic failure if the senior team had included the affected employees in the decision making process.
+For example, in 2018 United Airlines tried to implement a bonus change in which a random few employees received large bonuses instead of all employees receiving a bonus.
+Employee backlash was severe and United Airlines scrapped the initiative.
+This embarrassing debacle could have been avoided if the leadership had included the affected employees in the decision-making process.

-Sometimes, you need to make decisions at the top, but again, if you have a good track record in decision making and you seek input when possible, people will likely buy-in to the change you want to see.
+If you have a good track record with decision making, and you seek input or keep your employees informed when possible, people will be more likely buy-in to the changes you see necessary without any problems.

 How Employee Buy-In Affects Engagement

-Employee engagement is simply having people who are actively focused on their work and interested in what they do.
-This doesn’t require purely fascinating work; sometimes work is just work.
-But, people have to feel as if their presence and contribution make a difference.
+Employee engagement is the act of developing an environment where people are actively focused on and interested in their work.
+This doesn’t require you to have fascinating work; sometimes work is just work.
+But, people need to feel as if their presence and contribution make a difference.

-If they buy-in to the changes and direction in which the company is going, you will also have employees who are engaged in their jobs.
-Engaged employees work harder.
-They treat customers better.
-They know that their management supports them and cares about them and their opinions.
+If they buy-in to the direction the company is taking and changes being implemented, you will have employees who are more engaged in their work.
+Engaged employees work harder and treat customers better when they know that their management supports and cares about them.